-JP joined UW-Madison as an Assistant Professor in the Dept of Food Science in 2013, and is a trainer in the MDTP and MBTG programs.
-He received his Ph.D. degree from the Alimentary Pharmabiotic Center, University College Cork, Ireland.
+JP is an Associate Professor (with tenure) in the Department of Food Science.
+He is a trainer in the MDTP, MBTG and IGPNS programs, and is Chair of the Food Science Graduate Program.
+He is also a member of the Executive Committee of the Food Research Institute.
+JP received his Ph.D. degree from the Alimentary Pharmabiotic Center, University College Cork, Ireland.
 He conducted his postdoctoral studies at the Cork Cancer Research Center (Cork, Ireland) and at Michigan State University.
 JP lives in Madison, and in his spare time, he likes to ride his bicycle and cook.

 Jee-Hwan joined our laboratory as a Research Associate in 2013.
 His aim is to develop innovative technologies that will help to understand the mechanism, and improve the function, of health-promoting properties of select lactic acid bacteria strains.
 He is actively involved in mentoring undergraduate and graduate students in our laboratory.
 In his spare time, Jee-Hwan likes outdoor activities, and he likes to make traditional Korean Kimchi.

 LAURA ALEXANDER | PH.D.
 CANDIDATE, MICROBIOLOGY PROGRAM